turingschool/curriculum-site/module3/projects/take_home/rubric.md

 The candidate...
 - needs to say things multiple times to get their point across to a good faith listener.
 - can communicate an idea at a high level, but lacks precision and nuance in the details.
-- “handwaves” complex parts of code despite being prodded to expound.
+- reads code line by line

 #### Strong Don’t Hire